 Extract checks to structured JSON

 Checks contain payee, amount, date, and routing information in a compact format that mixes printed and handwritten content.
 Layout variation creates unique parsing challenges.
-Sensible extracts check data into validated JSON for payment processing and reconciliation workflows.
+Sensible converts check data into structured JSON for payment processing and reconciliation workflows.

 Why checks challenge automated extraction